 Andrew is particularly experienced in:

-- Drafting, negotiating and advising on significant commercial contracts, particularly in relation to procurement and supply arrangements, across a variety of industries, with a particular focus on resources, energy and mining services.
+- Drafting, negotiating and advising on significant commercial contracts (including in relation to procurement and supply arrangements, construction and development) across a variety of industries, with a particular focus on resources, energy and mining services.

-- Providing advice in relation to the ASX Listing Rules, Corporations Act requirements, corporate governance, the personal property securities regime, the foreign investment regime and the Australian financial services licensing regime.
+- Providing advice in relation to Australia’s foreign investment regime, the ASX Listing Rules, Corporations Act requirements, corporate governance, the personal property securities regime and the Australian financial services licensing regime

 Andrew’s regular clients include major companies within the resources and energy sectors and he has also acted as in-house counsel on extended secondment to a leading ASX-listed oil and gas producer.